potahtml/namespace-jsx-project/readme.md

 ## Goals

-You may be thinking this project provides the glorious json data.
-Spoiler: sorry to disappoint!

 The ultimate goal of this project is to inspire the powers that be—HTML specification authors, MDN contributors, and TypeScript maintainers—to collaborate and provide this data in an easily